Uttigen: Uttigen

 The oldest traces of a settlement in the area include a grave mound that can not be accurately dated and what is probably a Roman era villa.
 Several graves from the Early Middle Ages have also been found.

 By the 13th century Uttigen Castle had been built on a rocky plateau above the modern village.
 The large square keep was surrounded by a town and a high curtain wall.
 At the time, Uttigen Castle was one of the largest fortifications in the Canton of Bern.
 Uttigen Castle controlled both a major road and a navigable river that connected the Bernese Oberland with the towns of the Swiss Plateau.
 In 1271 the Freiherr von Wädenswil owned the castle, along with expansive holdings as the governors of Unspunnen, Frutigen and Mülinen.
 In 1285 the castle church was mentioned in the Strättliger Chronicle as one of the twelve churches surrounding Lake Thun.
 In the 14th century the von Wädenswil family died out and the Freiherr von Kramburg inherited Uttigen Castle and village.
 They held it briefly and then passed it on to Heinrich von Resti in 1355.
 In the 15th century the Castle, village and lands were divided into two shares and the von Speichingen of Thun and Michel von Schwertschwendi in Burgdorf each owned half.
-The two half shares were gradually purchased by or given as gifts to the Hospital in Thun between 1476-1521.
+The two half shares were gradually purchased by or given as gifts to the Hospital in Thun between 1476 and 1521.
 In 1521 the Hospital combined both halves of Uttigen with Uetendorf to form a single court.
 Following the 1798 French invasion and the creation of the Helvetic Republic the Hospital lost their rulership over Uttigen.
 With the collapse of the Republic and the 1803 Act of Mediation the village became part of the District of Seftigen.
 Uttigen Castle was abandoned and left to decay.

 The village church was destroyed in a fire in 1536 and not rebuilt.
 After the fire, Uttigen became part of the parish of Kirchdorf, though the villagers fought the change until 1579 when they were granted a cemetery.

 In 1859 the Bern-Thun Railway opened a station in Uttigen, connecting the small farming village with nearby cities.
 The Aare and Zulg river correction projects of the 1860s and 1884 respectively, opened up new farm land and protected the village from floods.
 The village began to slowly grow.
 The growth accelerated in the 1970s when on-ramps to the A6 motorway were built near Uttigen.
 By the 21st century it was part of the agglomeration of Thun.
 In 2005, agriculture provided only 12% of jobs in the municipality, while industry and commerce provided 45%.
 A primary school and a Realschule were in built in the municipality, while secondary students attend the school in Uetendorf.